kekse1/json.js/README.md

 ## Download
 //**TODO**//(publish it here)

+## Details
+I'm just parsing it 'byte by byte'.
+With one `open` state.
+That's all.

 ## //**TODO**//
 ... maybe more here?
-The project just started - first I want to test it better, then, when uploading it, I'm also going to finish this page, too.
+The project just started - first I want to test it better, then, when uploading it, I'm also going to finish this markdown document, too.

 # Copyright and License
 The Copyright is [(c) Sebastian Kucharczyk](./COPYRIGHT.txt),